-For a more in-depth review of all our commitments, achievements and recent actions, please consult the CSR section of our corporate website, available here.
+This renewed vision guided our actions in FY 2023 and will continue to do so for years to come.
+In addition to this report, for a more in-depth review of all our commitments, achievements and recent actions, please consult the CSR section of our corporate website, available here.